-A Fine 16th Century View of Jerusalem From Munster's Highly Influential Work
+Fine Sixteenth-Century View of Jerusalem From Münster's Highly Influential Work

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.

 As a young man, Münster joined the Franciscan order, in which he became a priest.
 He then studied geography at Tübingen, graduating in 1518.
 He moved to Basel, where he published a Hebrew grammar, one of the first books in Hebrew published in Germany.
 In 1521 Münster moved again, to Heidelberg, where he continued to publish Hebrew texts and the first German-produced books in Aramaic.
 After converting to Protestantism in 1529, he took over the chair of Hebrew at Basel, where he published his main Hebrew work, a two-volume Old Testament with a Latin translation.

 Münster published his first known map, a map of Germany, in 1525.
 Three years later, he released a treatise on sundials.
 In 1540, he published Geographia universalis vetus et nova, an updated edition of Ptolemy’s Geographia.
 In addition to the Ptolemaic maps, Münster added 21 modern maps.
 One of Münster’s innovations was to include one map for each continent, a concept that would influence Ortelius and other early atlas makers.
 The Geographia was reprinted in 1542, 1545, and 1552.